 Poached Chicken with Wild Garlic Pesto – Making Diet Food Tasty

 The healthiest of food can suddenly turn into something rich and calorific quite easily.
 Butter and cream based sauces will simply blow the calorie allowance for a 5:2 diet fast day – and frying, even in healthy olive oil, can wreck any attempt at keeping under the 500 calorie a day limit.
-Poaching seems a bit too close to invalid food – until you realise that you CAN add in extra herbs and spices – and that done properly it simply ensures that your poultry or fish doesn’t dry out or loose flavour.
+Poaching seems a bit too close to invalid food – until you realise that you CAN add in extra herbs and spices – and that done properly it simply ensures that your poultry or fish doesn’t dry out or lose flavour.

 To poach chicken easily you need microwave friendly clingfilm (look for saran wrap) to wrap it in.
 If you are worried about using clingfilm, muslin works too, just wrap your chicken breast up in a square and tie up tightly with chefs string.
 And a pan of just simmering (not boiling) water.
 The best result will come from having the water simmering very, very gently for 20-25 minutes depending on the size of your chicken breast.
 You could use any kind of pesto with this dish, or play around with other flavours for the filling.
 I’m planning to experiment with ham slices and also with a richer cheese when it isn’t a fast day.